MiguelMonteiro/permutohedral_lattice/README.md

 - TensorFlow Op Kernels that wrap the CPU and GPU implementations to be used in Python/TensorFlow;

 This code can be used to perform (approximate) bilateral filtering, gaussian filtering, non-local means etc...
+It also supports an arbitrary number of spatial dimensions, input channels and reference channels.

+The TensorFlow op has gradients implemented and hence can be used with backprop, it can be used with `batch_size>=1`.
-It can be used as part of larger algorithms such as Conditional Random Fields.
+This code was made with to be used as part of larger algorithms such as Conditional Random Fields (CRFs).

 <img src="Images/input.bmp" width="400"> | <img src="Images/output.bmp" width="400">

 #### How to compile and use

 1. Install CMake (version >= 3.9).